Linux/macOS

 nc -zv localhost 5432

-# If dumping from remote machine, verify hostname/port
+# If dumping from a remote machine, verify hostname/port reachability

 ping <postgres_host>

-- Firewall blocks idle connections after timeout period (common in cloud environments)
+- Firewall drops idle connections after a timeout period (common in cloud environments)

 - Network switch or gateway has aggressive connection timeout